 - Involve/engage local communities in their research/research findings;

 Support: This fellowship provides tuition support, room, board, research fees, and supplies at UMBS.
-Tip of the Mitt Watershed Council will provide an additional $700 stipend.

 Fellows will report to the Monitoring Programs and Research Director at the Watershed Council.